shugyosha89/s3-backup/README.md

 - Configurable directories for local and remote backups
 - Supports different S3 storage classes
 - Organizes backups with date-based prefixes in S3
-- Logs operations using `logzero` for easy debugging and monitoring
+- Logs operations for easy debugging and monitoring

 ## Prerequisites